Police Department - Field Operations

 The Department Social Worker is responsible for crisis intervention, assessment, short-term counseling, court advocacy and referral of victims and witnesses to appropriate services.
 The Social Worker assists other Department members in handling particular cases, provide critical incident stress debriefings and performs recruit and in-service training to employees as necessary.
 The Police Social Worker may be contacted at 847/982-5943.

 Evidence Technicians trained in crime and accident scene processing are assigned to each of the three watches to ensure 24-hour per day coverage.
 Annually, nearly 800 follow-up investigations are conducted.

 Click here to see an evidence storage informational video.

 The Skokie Police Department has both a Hostage Negotiation Team and a special purpose Tactical Intervention Team in order to better serve and protect the citizens of Skokie.
 The teams are activated only in the event of extraordinary incidents such as a hostage or barricaded subject, terrorist situations, civil unrest, to execute high-risk warrants or when VIP protection is deemed necessary.

-In direct response to recurring criminal concerns and specific crime patterns, the Skokie Police Department maintains a Tactical Mission Team to more effectively control and suppress criminal activities and trends as they are identified.
+In direct response to recurring criminal concerns and specific crime patterns, the Skokie Police Department maintains a Special Enforcement Team to more effectively control and suppress criminal activities and trends as they are identified.
 The team consists of a Sergeant and four Police Officers which operate in uniform or plain clothes as necessary to meet their objectives.
 The team often coordinates its efforts internally with the Patrol and Investigative Divisions and externally with agencies such as the Drug Enforcement Administration (DEA), U.S. Customs and the Federal Bureau of Investigations (FBI).

 For a list of Frequently Asked Questions, please click here.